martinbaumgaertner/whatever_it_takes/README.md

 **_"Whatever it takes to understand a central banker"_**

 ## Authors
 Martin Baumgärtner and Johannes Zahner
-*Date: Today*

 ---